David Willey (cricketer): Yorkshire

+Northamptonshire

+In 2023 Willey returned to Northamptonshire after signing a four-year contract.
+He was appointed captain for the T20 Blast.

 Perth Scorchers

 Willey was signed by Perth Scorchers for the 2015–16 BBL season.
-After a successful first season he was retained for the 2016–17 season.
-In the first match against the Adelaide Strikers he performed well with the ball, taking 2 wickets, however he scored only 2 runs off five balls with the bat.
-In the Scorchers' second match against the Sydney Sixers he scored one run and didn't take a wicket, in a heavy defeat.
-In the third match against the Melbourne he bowled well, taking two wickets with the ball, before Ashton Agar scored a six to win in the final over.
+After a successful first season, he was retained for the 2016–17 season.
+In the first match against the Adelaide Strikers, he performed well with the ball, taking 2 wickets, however, he scored only 2 runs off five balls with the bat.
+In the Scorchers' second match against the Sydney Sixers, he scored one run and didn't take a wicket, in a heavy defeat.
+In the third match against the Melbourne he bowled well, taking two wickets with the ball before Ashton Agar scored a six to win in the final over.
 He was again retained by the Scorchers for the 2017–18 season, as the only overseas player for the club.

-Northern Superchargers
+The Hundred

 Willey was signed by Northern Superchargers for the inaugural edition of The Hundred tournament.
 He was the team's captain for the first edition of the tournament as planned captain Faf du Plessis was ruled out.
 When du Plessis returned in 2022, Willey was replaced by him as captain.
+In 2023 he joined Welsh Fire where he spent two seasons before moving to become captain of Trent Rockets for 2025.

 Indian Premier League

 Chennai Super Kings signed Willey for the 2018 IPL season to replace Kedar Jadhav, who was injured during the first match of the tournament, and he was also sought as a replacement for the injured New Zealand spinner, Mitchell Santner.
 During the time of his late IPL call, David Willey was playing county cricket matches for Yorkshire before agreeing to play for CSK.
 He also became the 12th English player to be called up to play at the 2018 IPL season.
-During the 2018 IPL edition, he was also the one of three England cricketers to have received the late IPL call-ups along with Liam Plunkett (for DD) and Alex Hales (for SRH).
+During the 2018 IPL edition, he was also one of three England cricketers to have received the late IPL call-ups along with Liam Plunkett (for DD) and Alex Hales (for SRH).

 Chennai Super Kings retained David Willey for the 2019 IPL season.
 He was released by the Chennai Super Kings ahead of the 2020 IPL auction.
 In February 2022, he was bought by the Royal Challengers Bangalore in the auction for the 2022 Indian Premier League tournament.

 International career

 2015 Ireland

 Willey was selected in the England U19 cricket squad for the Tests against Bangladesh.
 Although he did not play in the first Test, he scored 65 in the first innings of the second Test.
-He made his One Day International debut for England against Ireland on 8 May 2015 and took his first wicket in a rain affected match.
+He made his One Day International debut for England against Ireland on 8 May 2015 and took his first wicket in a rain-affected match.